PopovicMilica/MonteCarlo_simulation_average_treatment_effect/README.md

 ```sh
 pip install -r requirements.txt
 ```
-Now that all the necessary dependencies are installed, you can run the main Python code.
-See Usage section below.
+Now that all the necessary dependencies are installed, you can run the main Python code(see `Usage` section below).
 When you are done, you can exit the virtual environment by typing:
 ```sh
 conda deactivate